 This route is now open again following tree clearance after Storm Arwen.
 Please note there are some muddy sections, especially at the northern, Loanthwaite Lane end and some surface washout at Grid Ref.
 SD 353984.

-Route type: For many.
-Short walk leading from the picturesque village of Hawkshead through the meadows north to Loanthwaite Lane - OS Explorer Map OL7.
+Short linear walk (1km each way) leading from the picturesque village of Hawkshead through the meadows north to Loanthwaite Lane - OS Explorer Map OL7.

-Start and end point: Black Beck Road, just off the B5285 road that goes around the village.
-Grid ref.
-NY 352982.
+Black Beck Road, just off the B5285 road that goes around Hawkshead village.

 Public Transport: The 505 stagecoach bus links Hawkshead to Kendal, Windermere and Ambleside.
-Or you can use the Cross-Lakes Experience combined ferry and 525 bus service to travel to Hawkshead from Bowness (April to November only).

 Car: A593 from Ambleside, then turn left B5286 signposted to Hawkshead.
 LDNPA Car-park 300m on edge of village just opposite the Hawkshead clothes shop.